tiglao/sunday-funday/journals/john_blanton.md

 It was working but automatically keeps getting 400 bad request error since its always looking for a token at startup.
 So I commented out the get_token and put the one they provided us and the 400 goes away which handles the error when there is no token yet.
 Today Jean did the standup and drove.
 I assisted him in getting a docker issue fixed and getting the containers up and running.
 Next up is the logout feature.
 Finished the logout feature.

+8/22 In the am Leah was the driver and we all assisted in figuring out some aspects of the google api.
+After lunch I worked on the sign up modal and it works.
+The only issue I have is getting a link on the login modal.
+Right now it shows up white since its that way in the modal link.
+Tomorrow I will continue to troubleshoot this and move on to the dashboard.